imhuwq/shooortcuts/README.md

 Moves temporary commits to a new branch and resets main branch:

     $ fss
-    Created new branch: temp/abc123_250325
+    Saved current changes as temporary commit    # If there are uncommitted changes Created new branch: temp/abc123_250325
     Reset main to last non-temp commit

 Behavior:
+1. If there are uncommitted changes:
+   - Creates a temporary commit with current changes
-1. If no commits exist: prints "No commits to fuck off"
+2. If no commits exist: prints "No commits to fuck off"
-2. If all commits are temporary: prints warning and exits
+3. If all commits are temporary: prints warning and exits
-3. If no temporary commits: prints "No temporary commits to fuck off"
+4. If no temporary commits: prints "No temporary commits to fuck off"
-4. Otherwise:
+5. Otherwise:
    - Creates new branch `temp/$version_YYMMDD`
    - Moves all temporary commits to new branch
    - Resets main branch to last non-temporary commit